How is each train operator affected by the latest rail strikes?

 – London North Eastern Railway

-A limited timetable will be in operation, with the London King’s Cross-Edinburgh route having just eight trains in each direction.
+A limited timetable is in operation, with the London King’s Cross-Edinburgh route having just eight trains in each direction.

 – London Northwestern Railway

-A limited service will connect Birmingham New Street with Crewe, London Euston and Wolverhampton.
+A limited service is connecting Birmingham New Street with Crewe, London Euston and Wolverhampton.

 – Lumo

-A reduced timetable will be in place with just two trains each way between London King’s Cross and Edinburgh.
+A reduced timetable is in place with just two trains each way between London King’s Cross and Edinburgh.

 – Merseyrail

-No trains will run between Chester and Rock Ferry, Ellesmere Port and Rock Ferry, or Liverpool Central and Hunts Cross.
+No trains are running between Chester and Rock Ferry, Ellesmere Port and Rock Ferry, or Liverpool Central and Hunts Cross.

 – Northern

-Passengers are urged “do not travel” as only a small number of routes will have trains.
+Passengers are urged “do not travel” as only a small number of routes have trains.

 – ScotRail

-Trains will only run across the Central Belt, Fife and the Borders.
+Trains are only running across the Central Belt, Fife and the Borders.

 – South Western Railway

-A “severely limited service” will run, and only between London Waterloo and Basingstoke, Southampton, Windsor and Woking.
+A “severely limited service” is running, and only between London Waterloo and Basingstoke, Southampton, Windsor and Woking.

 – Southeastern

-The vast majority of the network in Kent and East Sussex will be closed.
+The vast majority of the network in Kent and East Sussex is closed.

 – Southern

-Services which will run include those on the Brighton Mainline to London Bridge and London Victoria.
+Services running include those on the Brighton Mainline to London Bridge and London Victoria.

 – Stansted Express

-Two trains per hour will run between London Liverpool Street and Stansted Airport.
+Two trains per hour are running between London Liverpool Street and Stansted Airport.

 – Thameslink

-Services will be split north and south, with nothing running between London St Pancras and London Bridge.
+Services are split north and south, with nothing running between London St Pancras and London Bridge.

 – TransPennine Express

-Only a reduced timetable will operate on these routes: Between York and Manchester Piccadilly; between Cleethorpes and Sheffield; and between Preston and Manchester Airport.
+Only a reduced timetable is operating on these routes: Between York and Manchester Piccadilly; between Cleethorpes and Sheffield; and between Preston and Manchester Airport.

 – Transport for Wales

-An hourly service will run between Cardiff and Newport, with limited trains elsewhere.
+An hourly service is running between Cardiff and Newport, with limited trains elsewhere.

 West Midlands Railway

-A limited service will operate only between Lichfield Trent Valley and Redditch/Bromsgrove via Birmingham New Street.
+A limited service is operating only between Lichfield Trent Valley and Redditch/Bromsgrove via Birmingham New Street.